Real Geeks + LionDesk in 2026: Does It Still Work?

 Should I still connect Real Geeks to LionDesk?

-Usually, only if you already have an active LionDesk account and need a short-term bridge while migrating.
-For a new setup, it is safer to connect Real Geeks to a CRM that is actively supported.
+Only if you already have an active LionDesk account and need a short-term bridge while migrating.
+For any new setup, connect Real Geeks to an actively supported CRM.
+Building new automations around a discontinued platform creates unnecessary risk.

 What happens to leads already in Real Geeks?

-Leads should still remain in Real Geeks.
-A CRM integration typically sends lead data and activity into the connected CRM; it does not mean Real Geeks stops storing the lead record.
+Leads remain in Real Geeks regardless of your CRM connection.
+A CRM integration sends lead data and activity into the connected CRM — it does not remove or replace the lead record inside Real Geeks.

-Zapier can be useful for simple lead handoffs, alerts, and backup workflows.
-For high-volume lead routing, duplicate prevention, and reporting, a native or carefully managed integration is usually cleaner.
+Zapier works for simple lead handoffs, alerts, and backup workflows.
+For high-volume lead routing, duplicate prevention, and reporting, a native integration or carefully managed direct connection is usually cleaner and more reliable.

 What is the best replacement for LionDesk with Real Geeks?

-Follow Up Boss is a common choice for teams that care about routing, speed-to-lead, calls, texts, and accountability.
-Lone Wolf Relationships may make sense for agents who want to stay close to the LionDesk replacement path.
+Follow Up Boss is a common choice for teams that prioritize routing, speed-to-lead, calls, texts, and agent accountability.
+Lone Wolf Relationships may make sense for agents who want to stay on the LionDesk migration path.
+Real Geeks' built-in CRM is an option for solo agents who want to simplify their stack.